Sherwin Williams Peppercorn is a dark gray tone sharing high similarities with classic charcoal.

 Diving deep into the details, Peppercorn is much lighter and brighter with a more gray and softer appearance.

-Grab a sample stick-on square of Tricorn Black here to see how the color will look in your project space.
+Grab a sample stick-on square of Tricorn Black here to see how the color will look in your space.

 SW Peppercorn vs BM Almost Black